Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

 Choose the Domain
 =================

 The first step in generating workflows is to select the domain of your research.
-Workflomics currently supports only the proteomics domain.
+The Workflomics instance on `workflomics.org <https://workflomics.org>`_ currently only implements the proteomics domain as an example.
 By specifying the domain, you focus the workflow generation process on the most relevant tools and methods for your research area.

 .. figure:: ./screenshots/domain.png
    :align: center